supertree-toolkit/stk/doc/tutorial.rst

 Using the command line, type the following:

-:command:`stk data_ind  Anomura_subbed.phyml -n  Anomura_ind.phyml`
+:command:`stk data_ind  Anomura_poly.phyml -n  Anomura_ind.phyml`

-Will create a new Phyml with all non-independent *subset* data removed, using the above rules.
+This will create a new Phyml with all non-independent *subset* data removed, using the above rules.
 Trees that are identical will not be removed.
 You have to decide which one should be removed or combine them using a mini-supertree.
 The same can be achieved in the GUI using the